BSN-DNP Nurse Anesthesia Track

 - Last 60 hours GPA of at least 3.0 on a 4.0 scale.

-- Science GPA of 3.0 on 4.0 scale; defined as Anatomy and Physiology 1 and 2, and statistics
+- Science GPA of 3.0 on 4.0 scale; defined as Anatomy and Physiology 1 and 2, Gen. Chemistry 1 and 2, and Statistics

 - CCRN required